MCAC: A Model Counting Algorithm for Exact Computation of Error Metrics of Approximate Circuits: Conclusion

 \section{Conclusion}

 We have proposed an algorithm based on \#SAT and message passing that can be used for exact computation of a variety of error metrics.
-Besides the standard metrics, we can obtain various probabilities including the entire probability distribution function.
-We have been able to obtain MSE of approximate filters used in image processing, which has not been done previously.
+Besides the standard metrics, we can obtain various probabilities including the entire PMF.
+We have been able to compute error metrics, including MSE, of several large instances of filters and multipliers.

-Currently, we partition the problem by partitioning the hypergraph corresponding to the formula $\mathbf{F}$.
-In future, we plan to explore partitioning at the circuit level and then convert each partition into a CNF formula.
-Also, within our framework, we can also use BDDs, logic simulation or other methods to generate the initial tables.
+Our aim was to use a single miter and algorithm for all benchmarks.
+Although largely successful, the performance could possibly be improved by integrating some of the techniques used in SOTA model counters.
+Many parts of the algorithm, like Reduce and error metric computation are also trivially parallelizable.
+This will significantly improve runtimes, especially for cases where the number of error bits is large.
+The combination of a high treewidth, low conflicts (which means higher \id{sat-counts}) and a large number of output error bits is challenging for all model counters, including our solver.